see-mike-out/erie-documentation/docs/encoding/custom.md

 order: 610
 ---

-One can provide custom channels that can be attached to user specified filters.
+A developer can provide custom channels that can be attached to their specified audio filters.

-It only applies to the audio filters that you add to your tone.

 Make sure that always specify the range of your scale, otherwise it might fail to render.